pprachas/ABC_dataset/ML/README.md

 Will train sparse graphs using 20,000 data points with the 10th initialization.
 The subdataset will depend on the directory of the graphs.

-Note that in the case of initlalization, the code expects the initialization code and weights saved (init_models.py) to be run first.
+Note that in the case of initialization, the code expects the initialization code and weights saved (init_models.py) to be run first.

 ## Test predictions (test_prediction.py)
-This code gets the test predictions from all 10 initalization seeds as class labels and probabilies and can be used for hard voting and soft voting.
+This code gets the test predictions from trained models all 10 initalization seeds as class labels and probabilies and can be used for hard voting and soft voting.

 ## Ensemble methods (ensemble.py)
 This code gives you the hard voting and soft voting results from the 10 initializations.